-American Luggage, Inc. grew quickly during the ensuing decade.
-By 1956, it had expanded to all five floors of the Arctic Mill, which totaled 200,000 square feet of space, and employed 300 people, representing a "100 percent expansion" of its business (Reseigh 1956:64).
-The number of workers employed by American Luggage, Inc. in 1956 made it the second largest luggage manufacturer in the United States at the time (Reseigh 1956:64).
 American Luggage, Inc. made few changes to the property apart from the demolition of the boiler house on the north side of Factory Street to accommodate the widening of Factory Street on the east side of the Pawtuxet River and the creation of a parking lot serving American Luggage, Inc. on the north side of Factory Street in 1956 (Figures 10a and 10b) (Evening Bulletin 1956:5; Providence Journal 1956:3).
 The Town of West Warwick funded this work, which was undertaken in connection with the construction of the Senator Francis J. LaChapelle Bridge in 1956-1957.
 Named in honor of Senator Francis J. LaChapelle (1913-1979), who represented West Warwick in the Rhode Island State Senate from 1955 to 1971, the reinforced concrete open-spandrel arch bridge was designed by Rhode Island state bridge engineer Daniel O. Cargill (1898-1981).
-It replaced an earlier semithru truss bridge that carried Factory Street across the Pawtuxet River at the same location after the abutments supporting the approach to the bridge on the west side of the river collapsed March 11, 1956 (Evening Bulletin 1956:5, 1957:2; Providence Journal 1957:3, 1979:26).
+It replaced an earlier semi-thru truss bridge that carried Factory Street across the Pawtuxet River at the same location after the abutments supporting the approach to the bridge on the west side of the river collapsed March 11, 1956 (Evening Bulletin 1956:5, 1957:2; Providence Journal 1957:3, 1979:26).
 American Luggage, Inc. may also have demolished the former Wakefield Mill, which had functioned as a storehouse under the ownership of the A. & W. Sprague Manufacturing Company and B. B. & R. Knight, Inc., though it is possible this occurred during the ownership of Westover Fabrics (see Figure 10a).
-The Wakefield Mill had apparently fallen into dis-use and disrepair by 1941, as evidenced by an aerial photograph published in George B. Haven's Industrial Fabrics: A Handbook for Engineers (Figure 18).5
+The Wakefield Mill had apparently fallen into dis-use and disrepair by 1941, as evidenced by an aerial photograph published in George B. Haven's Industrial Fabrics: A Handbook for Engineers (Figure 18).6